VA Loan Guide: Eligibility, Best Lenders and How to Apply

 How to qualify for a HELOC

-Your lender will also evaluate your outstanding debt, including current payments on your VA mortgage, car, credit cards and student loans, as well as any child support you may be paying.
+Your lender will also evaluate your outstanding debt, including current payments on your VA mortgage, auto loans, credit cards and student loans, as well as any child support you may be paying.
 Your total monthly debt payments divided by your earnings makes up your debt-to-income (DTI) ratio.
 Although there are exceptions, many lenders may balk at DTI ratios above 43%.

 As with home equity loans, the better your credit, the less you tend to pay in interest.